Property-Management-Console-LLC/intern-program-docs/README.md

    - This section outlines the steps and practices followed during development.
 It includes coding standards, version control processes, and collaboration methods used within the project.

 ### 2. **Getting Started**
    - A comprehensive guide for new contributors and team members.
-It includes instructions on setting up the development environment, understanding the project structure, and contributing to the documentation.
+This section includes resources to help you get up and running with the project:
+     - **accessing_resources.rst** - Guide to accessing various resources needed for the project.
+     - **intern_information_form.rst** - A form used to gather information from new interns for onboarding purposes.
+     - **onboarding_checklist.rst** - A checklist to ensure all steps are completed during the onboarding process.
+     - **workstation_setup.rst** - Instructions on setting up your workstation and configuring necessary tools for development.

 ### 3. **Infrastructure**
    - Detailed information on the infrastructure of the Property Management Console, including server setup, deployment configurations, and system architecture.
 This section helps you understand the technical backend of the project.